 Counterproof Press was formed with collaboration in mind.
 Throughout the year, we engage in cross-disciplinary workshops with on-campus programs and classes, cultivating the opportunity for the process of printmaking to be integrated across artistic and non-artistic curriculums.
 In addition, we use the Happenstance as our platform for student-driven projects that result in the production of a work or artifact with Counterproof Press as a partner and co-producer.

-In the 2016-2017 academic year, we hosted a year-long collaboration with “Ithaka Imprints,” a project initiated by graduate student poet Brian Sneeden from the English Department and Program in Literary Translation.
+2016-2017 Academic Year: “Ithaka Imprints”- Initiated by graduate student poet Brian Sneeden from the English Department and Program in Literary Translation.
 Sneeden provided his translation of a poem by Greek author Phoebe Giannisi.
 MFA artist Jelena Prljevic provided artwork to accompany the translation, which was then printed into a letterpress booklet.

 In the fall semester, we held a Poetry Happenstance with graduate and undergraduate poets from the English Department.
 Nine students and one faculty member contributed original poems or translations, and MFA student, Kelsey Miller, contributed artwork.
 The poets learned letterpress technique and produced a dozen copies of a micro anthology including each poet's work.